cran-task-views/OfficialStatistics/OfficialStatistics.md

     sample size allocation for one- and two-stage stratified sampling designs (i.e., generalization of the allocation methods of Neyman and Tschuprow to the case of several variables).
+- `r pkg("sps")` implements the sequential Poisson method for drawing probability-proportional-to-size samples.
+Includes tools to coordinate samples with permanent random numbers, draw stratified samples, and use other order-sampling methods.

 ## 3 Data Collection (incl. record linkage)